jonashae/go-fitbit/README.md

 }
 ```

+**Note**: Keep in mind that the API rate limit is 150 requests per hour.

 ## Initial run
 When running for the first time (or adding more scopes), you'll have to accept the scopes manually in a browser.
 You'll get a message like this in the stdout: